day8/re-frame/docs/clojurescript.md

       b  "sword"]      ; this pair means `b` is bound to "sword" (> a b))             ; is "pen" greater than "sword" ??
 ```
 evaluates to `#!clj false`.
-Wait, no. That isn't convential wisdom.
-Damn you lexographic comparisons!!
+Wait, no. That isn't conventional wisdom.
+Damn you lexicographic comparisons!!

 We need to make some changes:
 ```clj